GabeScott/standard-works-vault/General Conference/1975 April - The Sabbath Day.md

 What can we do to protect ourselves under these hazardous circumstances?
 How can we better help our young people to remain unspotted from the world?

 The Lord gives us the answer, and says that it can be done by sincerely observing the Sabbath day.
-Most people have never thought of it in this way, but note the words of the Lord in this regard: “That thou mayest more fully keep thyself unspotted from the world”—note these words—“that thou mayest more fully keep thyself unspotted from the world, thou shalt go to the house of prayer and offer up thy sacraments upon my holy day.”
-(D&C 59:9.)
+Most people have never thought of it in this way, but note the words of the Lord in this regard: “That thou mayest more fully keep thyself unspotted from the world”—note these words—“that thou mayest more fully keep thyself unspotted from the world, thou shalt go to the house of prayer and offer up thy sacraments upon my holy day.” ([[D&C 59.9|D&C 59:9]].)

 Think about that for a moment.
 Do we really believe in God—sincerely?
 Are we convinced that he knows what he is talking about?
 If we are, then will we take him and his word seriously?
 Or will we further trifle with divine revelation?